CO7003 - Managing Risk and Uncertainty (2025/26)

 The syllabus is informed by contemporary research and practice in the management of risk and change.
 Topics will include:

-- Risk identification and analysis (LO4)
+- Risk identification mitigation and response (LO3, LO4)

 Balance of independent study and scheduled teaching activity

-Study will be supported via online lectures, tutorials and seminars that will be captured and made available to allow asynchronous access.
+Study will be supported via online lectures, tutorials, and seminars that will be captured and made available to allow asynchronous access.

-The learning and teaching in classes will be supported by the University’s VLE and a blended learning approach, sharing class materials, recommended reading, and case studies.
+Learning and teaching in classes will be supported by the University’s VLE and a blended learning approach, sharing class materials, recommended reading, and case studies.
 Group tutorials will also be offered to support students in the preparation of their assessments, with opportunities for students to receive forward feedback.

 Learning outcomes

-On completion of the module the learner, operating independently and applying their knowledge and skills, should be able to:
+On completion of the module, the learner, operating independently and applying their knowledge and skills, should be able to:

 Bibliography

 There is excellent coverage of the subject available via the Construction Information Service (CIS).
+CIS is accessed via Construction Information Service and provides a huge range of information relevant to this module.